Knowledge base

 Configuration of the destination disk (kDrive) on rclone

-It is possible to act directly on the configuration file of rclone by pasting your kDrive configuration in the following format, for example:
+It is possible to act directly on the configuration file of rclone by pasting your kDrive configuration in it in the form for example:

 [kDrive]